-The mission of the Children’s Museum of Denver is to create a community where children, newborn through 8, and their grown-ups learn through play!
+The mission of the Children’s Museum of Denver is to create extraordinary experiences that champion the wonder and joy of childhood.

 About the Museum

-At the Children's Museum of Denver we believe in kid-powered learning.
+The Children's Museum of Denver believes in kid-powered learning.
 Every day, our expertly designed exhibits and programs open doors for Colorado's curious young minds to express what they know and to discover, create and explore more - on their own terms.

 The Children’s Museum of Denver is a 501(c)(3), private non-profit organization, and a Tier II SCFD member.